Effects of climate change on the water cycle: Convection-permitting models to predict weather extremes

 The representation of convection in climate models has so far restricted the ability of scientists to accurately simulate African weather extremes, limiting climate change predictions.
 Convection-permitting models (CPMs) are able to better simulate the diurnal cycle of tropical convection, the vertical cloud structure and the coupling between moist convection and convergence and soil moisture-convection feedbacks in the Sahel.
 The benefits of CPMs have also been demonstrated in other regions, including a more realistic representation of the precipitation structure and extremes.
 A convection-permitting (4.5 km grid-spacing) model over an Africa-wide domain shows future increases in dry spell length during the wet season over western and central Africa.
 The scientists concludes that, with the more accurate representation of convection, projected changes in both wet and dry extremes over Africa may be more severe.
 In other words: "both ends of Africa's weather extremes will get more severe".

-Impacts on geomorphology

-Climate-driven changes in precipitation patterns are not only altering the global water cycle but also reshaping surface landforms.
-Intensification of rainfall, especially in polar and permafrost regions, has begun to trigger mass movement processes such as debris flows and active-layer detachment slides.
-In northwest Greenland, extreme summer rainfall events in 2016–2017 caused widespread slope failures that affected about 25 % of the surveyed landscape.
-The extent of disturbances observed to archaeological sites provides a proxy for long-term slope stability since the late Holocene and demonstrates that shifts toward rain-dominated precipitation regimes are already influencing geomorphic stability in the High Arctic.